-Expressing emotions can be a healthy activity for a relationship and build trust.
-It can also break down trust if expression is not combined with judgment.
-We're all different, and we all experience emotions, but how we express our emotions to ourselves and others can have a significant impact on our relationships.
-Expressing frustrations may help the audience realize your point of view and see things as they have never seen them before.
-However, expressing frustrations combined with blaming can generate defensiveness and decrease effective listening.
+Expressing emotions can be a healthy activity to build trust in a relationship; trust can also be eroded if emotional expression is not combined with judgment.
+We're all different and we all experience emotions.
+How we express our emotions to ourselves and others can have a significant impact on our relationships.
+Expressing frustration in a speech may help an audience realize your point of view and see things as they have never seen them before, however expressing frustrations combined with blaming can generate defensiveness and decrease effective listening.
 When you're expressing yourself, consider the audience's point of view, be specific about your concerns, and emphasize that your relationship with your listeners is important to you.